Elizabeth Warren latest Democratic presidential hopeful planning Seattle visit

 The visit by the Massachusetts senator is among planned or recent stops in Washington state for Democratic presidential candidates who’ve headed west to campaign for upcoming primaries.
 Ballots will be mailed to registered voters Friday for the March 10 Washington primary.

-Former South Bend, Indiana, Mayor Pete Buttigieg, coming off strong performances in Iowa and New Hampshire, visited Seattle for a private brunch and fundraiser Saturday, and Vermont Sen. Bernie Sanders plans a public rally Monday night at the Tacoma Dome.
+Former South Bend, Indiana, Mayor Pete Buttigieg, coming off strong performances in Iowa and New Hampshire, visited Seattle on Saturday for a private brunch and fundraiser on Seattle’s waterfront that drew an estimated 350 people, according to his campaign.
+Vermont Sen. Bernie Sanders plans a public rally Monday night at the Tacoma Dome.

-The last time she came to town — on a sunny afternoon in August — Warren drew a crowd estimated at 15,000 people for an outdoor rally beneath the Space Needle.
+The last time she came to town — on a sunny afternoon in August — Warren drew a crowd estimated at 15,000 people for an outdoor rally near the Space Needle.
 She wove details of her personal history with calls for a remaking of America’s economy and political system during a speech to a crowd that her staff later called the largest of her then seven-month-old campaign.

 Sanders, the Democratic front-runner who held off Buttigieg to win the New Hampshire primary, has scheduled his Presidents Day rally in Tacoma for 7 p.m., according to his campaign.
 U.S. Rep. Pramila Jayapal, D-Seattle, who is chairing Sanders’ Washington state campaign, will join him at the event.